The Marine 3: Homefront

 The Marine 3: Homefront is a 2013 American action film starring Mike "The Miz" Mizanin and directed by Scott Wiper.
 The film was released on direct-to-DVD and Blu-ray in the United States on March 5, 2013.
-It is the third film in the film series and is a sequel to The Marine starring John Cena and The Marine 2, starring Ted DiBiase Jr.
+It is the third installment in The Marine film series and a sequel to The Marine, starring John Cena, and The Marine 2, starring Ted DiBiase Jr.

 Plot

 Jake Carter, a Marine Corps Force Recon and MARSOC member, returns to his rural hometown of Bridgeton near Seattle, Washington.
 He reunites with his best friend Harkin, a police chief, and greets his sisters Lilly and Amanda, who throw him a homecoming party.
 Meanwhile, in Seattle, a regional bank is robbed by a syndicate led by Jonas Pope, who forces the bank manager to comply.
 They steal half the money and burn the rest.
 The syndicate resides in a junkyard outside of town, with plans for revenge through an explosion in the city.

-Meanwhile, Jake talks to Amanda about her running the house, but they get interrupted by Lilly, who was about to leave with her boyfriend, Darren, in a bar.
+Meanwhile, Jake talks to Amanda about her running the house, but they are interrupted by Lilly, who was about to leave with her boyfriend, Darren, in a bar.
 Jake, who dislikes Darren, follows them and later ends up in a fight with a redneck.
-Lilly sees the scene and leaves with Darren; Harkin, who also witnesses the fight, calls the police and gives Jake a warning ticket.
+Lilly sees the scene and leaves with Darren.
+Harkin, who also witnesses the fight, calls the police and gives Jake a warning ticket.
 Harkin warns him that he'll be arrested if he gets into a fight again.
 Moments later, Amanda arrives to pick him up and admits to Jake that she is in a relationship with Harkin.
 The next day, Lilly and Darren stop by the same junkyard in which the syndicate dwells, and the two later witness a commotion among Jonas Pope and a smuggler.
 Pope becomes furious and shoots the smuggler; he then orders his henchmen to seize the witnesses when he hears Lilly yell for help.
 Amanda, after hearing Lilly struggling over the phone, contacts Jake about Lilly's abduction, and Jake drives off to the junkyard, where he sneaks up on a henchman who dumps off the body of the smuggler.
 Jake hold him at gunpoint where the henchman reveals that the abductees were brought into an old ferry near the junkyard.
 When another henchman arrives, Jake physically overpowers them after they attempt to kill him.
 Jake then attacks another supposed henchman, who is revealed to be an FBI Agent before Special Agent Wells comes to his aid.
 Jake, joined by Harkin, is brought to the FBI and informs them that the syndicate does more than kidnapping but bombing the city with RDX (Research Department Explosive), a very capable explosive.